Is gazumping a strategy sellers should refrain from using during the coronavirus pandemic, or in fact embrace?

 As you’d imagine, there’s a strong argument that gazumping is unethical, because in the majority of cases it also causes property chains to break.
 So you could argue that by gazumping your buyer you’re in fact gazumping the entire chain, as they’re all going to have to wait for your now ex-buyer to find a new onward purchase.

 Exactly why we’d advise that when making any onward purchase that you consider taking out a form of gazumping insurance, especially if the purchase will tie you into a chain.
-Being gazumped often means that your survey costs and any mortgage arrangement fees will be lost.
+Being gazumped often means that your survey costs and any house repayments arrangement fees will be lost.
 However with that being said, gazumping can be a useful tool to speed up your own property sale.

 If you’ve accepted an offer from a buyer who’s now struggling to get finance or slack at keeping in contact with their solicitors, gazumping them can be a great way to cut the hassle and speed up your sale.
 Just don’t tell them we told you so.